 If you're a gamer or work at an office, chances are you spend a few hours per day with a keyboard at your fingertips.
 There are a lot of different keyboards available on the market right now, and it's important to choose your peripherals accordingly to your needs.
 Since typing experience is the most important thing when choosing a keyboard, we created some tests to better help users find the right keyboard.

 However, since the typing experience varies a lot across users, most of our tests aren't scored, and we simply give users the data from our tests.
-There are still a few things to keep an eye out for: the keycap quality, the clickiness and noise of the switches, and even the force needed to be applied to actuate a key.
+There are still a few things to keep an eye out for: the keycap quality, the clickiness and noise of the switches, even the force needed to be applied to actuate a key, and to a certain extent, the latency as well.
 Therefore, while most of our tests are subjective, they should be representative of a typical user experience.

-Our Typing Experience category is made out of three different tests: Keystrokes, Typing Experience, and Typing Noise.
+Our Typing Experience category is made out of four different tests: Keystrokes, Typing Experience, Typing Noise, and Latency.
 However, with keyboards, just like with mice, the general feel and experience are very subjective and differ from person to person.
 This is why we decided not to score the keystroke and typing noise tests.
-Some people may like some switches that some won't stand, and vice-versa, so we aren't able to provide accurate data on what's better and what isn't.
+Some people may like some switches that others won't stand, and vice-versa, so we aren't able to provide accurate data on what's better and what isn't.
 On the other hand, we use some of these tests and score them inside usage ratings.
-For example, a loud keyboard will be scored worse than a silent keyboard for an office environment, while that same keyboard might be scored better for gaming thanks to its lower keystroke pre-travel.
+For example, a loud keyboard is scored worse than a silent keyboard for an office environment, while that same keyboard might be scored better for gaming thanks to its lower keystroke pre-travel.

 Note that we do score the Typing Quality test, which is subjectively assigned.
 However, there are multiple people giving their input for this test, as we don't want a single person's opinion, which may differ from the users', to make up the whole score for a certain keyboard.
 We do plan on making those tests even more precise and useful to the users, so don't hesitate to leave us feedback on what we can improve.

-A higher actuation force means that the key will require more pressure to be actuated, which results in a heavy-feeling keypress, while a very light keypress will have a lower actuation force.
+A higher operating force means that the key requires more pressure to be actuated, which results in a heavy-feeling keypress, while a very light keypress has a lower operating force.
 When it comes to the pre-travel distance, a shorter result means that the keys require minimal movement to register an input.
 This can be great for gaming but can be too sensitive for typing, as typos are more frequent.
 This varies from switch to switch, and we do plan on doing another article on the differences between mechanical switches.
-Rule of thumb: the red switches feel linear with a low actuation force, the brown switches have a tactile bump and are usually heavier than red switches, and the blue switches are very clicky, noisy, and also have a bump before actuation.
+Rule of thumb: the red switches feel linear with a low operating force, the brown switches have a tactile bump and are usually heavier than red switches, and the blue switches are very clicky, noisy, and also have a bump before actuation.

 What makes great typing quality may vary from person to person; this is why our test is subjective.
 However, we look at very specific aspects for each keyboard, to keep our results comparable across products.
 To make sure that the keyboard typing quality scores aren't the opinion of a single tester, at least three different people go through the typing tests and give their feedback.